 The Mystery of Roman Longevity

 From the Pantheon to sprawling aqueducts, Roman architecture has defied time.
-While modern concrete often begins to fail within a century, Roman walls and domes remain intact after millennia.
-The question has long puzzled scientists: what made their formula so enduring?
+While modern concrete often begins to crack and deteriorate within 50–100 years, Roman walls, harbors, and domes remain intact after millennia.

 Lime Clasts: From “Mistakes” to Masterstrokes